Why Try Stasher Bags?

 How long do Stasher bags last for?

-I am going on two years of using mine (although not daily use) and they are still in great condition.
+I am going on four years of using mine (although not daily use) and they are still in great condition.
 I always wash them in the dishwasher, and only one of the bags out of the bulk pack I bought has become discolored (it went from clear to gray).

 If you enjoyed this review, you might also be interested in reading: